rapidez/multiple-wishlists/README.md

 ## Colors
 When you install Rapidez, the colors are already configured in your `tailwind.config.js`.
 This ensures that your colors are consistently applied across all elements.
-Alternatively, if you are using this package standalone, you can copy these variables and customize them to your liking.
 Colors can be found in the [Rapidez docs](https://docs.rapidez.io/3.x/theming.html#colors).

 ## Components
 In this package we use the [Rapidez blade-components](https://github.com/rapidez/blade-components).
 When you install Rapidez, the rapidez/blade-components package is already installed.
-If you are using this package standalone, you can install them by running `composer require rapidez/blade-components`.